Palette-Labs-Inc/registry/rfcs/00010-remote-procedure-calls.md

 TODO

 ### Client-to-Server Authentication:
-When an `agent` (either a Buyer or Provider) uses a protocol enabled client application, they will authorize the client to sign transactions on their behalf by adding a *Signer* to the [`Signature Authority Registry`](./00003-identity-contracts.md#signature-authority-registry).
+When an `account` (user) (either a Buyer or Provider) uses a protocol enabled client application, they will authorize the client to sign transactions on their behalf by adding a *Signer* to the [`Signature Authority Registry`](./00003-identity-contracts.md#signature-authority-registry).
 A _Signer_ is an Ed25519[1](https://github.com/farcasterxyz/protocol/blob/main/docs/SPECIFICATION.md#user-content-fn-ed25519-20ca98ebc54d674b56cc47326c811976) key pair that clients can use to authorize messages (http requests) to the network.

-An agent authorizes a clients key as a delegated signer (called a *Signer* in this doc) with a signature from their `custody address` currently holding their Agent Identifier `aid`.
-The client can use the Signer to authorize actions within the network on behalf of the agent.
-Agents can revoke a Signer at any time with a signature from their `custody address`.
+An account authorizes a clients key as a delegated signer (called a *Signer* in this doc) with a signature from their `custody address` currently holding their Account Identifier `aid`.
+The client can use the Signer to authorize actions within the network on behalf of the account.
+Accounts can revoke a Signer at any time with a signature from their `custody address`.
 A Signer is added or removed by registering the public key of the signer to an `aid` with a smart contract.
 Signers can only be added for the `aid` owned by the caller of the contract.

 The `PDS` can then verify the signatures from the client and ensure the Signer is valid against the [`Signature Authority Registry`](./00003-identity-contracts.md#signature-authority-registry).

-A protocol enabled client makes HTTP requests, and uses a *Signer* to sign requests for the agent that they are currently representing.
+A protocol enabled client makes HTTP requests, and uses a *Signer* to sign requests for the account that they are currently representing.
 Clients can choose a 1:1, or 1:N relationship between users and Signers.

 Clients generate a short-lived JWT that they include in the in the HTTP request within an `Authorization` signature header.

 The JWT parameters are:
 - `alg` header field: indicates the signing key type (see [Cryptography](TODO))
     - Use `EdDSA` for Ed25519 keys, all requests are signed with the EdDSA algorithm (Ed25519 signing).
-- `aud` body field: service DID associated with the service that the request is being sent to
+- `aud` body field: the uid for an entry in the [`Node Registry`](./00002-node-registry.md) associated with the service that the request is being sent to
 - `exp` body field: token expiration time, as a UNIX timestamp with seconds precision.
-- `aid` body field: the [`Agent Identifier`](./00003-identity-contracts.md#agent-identifiers).
+- `aid` body field: the [`Account Identifier`](./00003-identity-contracts.md#account-identifiers).

-The client-signed request is then sent to the `agents` `PDS`.
+The client-signed request is then sent to the `accounts` `PDS`.
 The PDS verifies the client's JWT using the public key listed in the [`Signature Authority Registry`](./00003-identity-contracts.md#signature-authority-registry).

 ### Server-to-Server Authentication: